UWCS/stardust/content/exec/academic.md

 - Liaising with the external sponsors to identify when and what they may want to give an event on
 - Try to ensure there are minimal clashes with DCS timetabled lectures/seminars and other major events
 - Smoothing over any technical issues that might occur when dealing with external events
+- Running other events such as revision sessions and courses